-The health benefits of Allspice Essential Oil can be attributed to its properties as an anesthetic, analgesic, antioxidant, antiseptic, carminative, relaxant, rubefacient, stimulant, and tonic substance.
+The health benefits of allspice essential oil can be attributed to its properties as an anesthetic, analgesic, antioxidant, antiseptic, carminative, relaxant, rubefacient, stimulant, and tonic substance.

-Allspice essential oil comes from the allspice tree, also known as Pimento in the Caribbean islands, is native to some countries of the Caribbean Islands and South America.
-It is a big evergreen tree whose botanical name is Pimenta Dioica or Pimenta Officinalis, the latter suggesting its medicinal properties.
+Allspice essential oil comes from the allspice tree, also known as Pimento in the Caribbean islands, which is native to some countries of the Caribbean Islands and South America.
+It is a big evergreen tree whose botanical name is Pimenta dioica or Pimenta officinalis, the latter suggesting its medicinal properties.
 The taste (or rather its aroma) of allspice is a strange mixture of clove, cinnamon, cardamom, pepper, and a few other spices or condiments all rolled into one.

-The Essential Oil of Allspice is extracted by steam distillation of its leaves and fruits, which slightly differ from each other in color and aroma.
+The essential oil of allspice is extracted by steam distillation of its leaves and fruits, which slightly differ from each other in color and aroma.
 The chief constituents of its essential oil are cineol, caryophyllene, eugenol, methyl eugenol, and phellandrene.

 This essential oil, despite being somewhat unpopular with aromatherapists, has a variety of medicinal and therapeutic uses that are explained in greater detail below.

 This oil, when applied, has a numbing or anesthetic effect, although it is only locally effective, and does not affect the central nervous system.
-This can help withstand certain pains, such as those of neuralgia, bone and muscular injuries, and joint strain, as well those pains from insect bites and stings.
+This can help withstand certain pains such as those of neuralgia, bone and muscular injuries, and joint strain, as well those pains from insect bites and stings.

-Antioxidant: This is one of the most important health properties of any food or spice today.
+This is one of the most important health properties of any food or spice today.
 People are simply crazy over antioxidants!
 This is because antioxidants seem to truly work miracles.
 They can actually stop aging by neutralizing the free radicals or oxidants and can also heal some of the damage already done by them.
 Oxidants, also known as free radicals, are not only responsible for age-related problems such as weakening of the muscles, hair loss, loss of vision and hearing, nervous disorders, macular and muscular degeneration, and lots others, but they can also trigger certain types of cancers in the body, such as those of the colon, intestines, and prostate.
 The antioxidant property of this oil can be very effective in countering these threats and can help you lead a long, healthy, and youthful life.

-Carminative: Whenever we talk of gas in the intestines, we seem to enjoy the topic and it even makes people laugh.
+Whenever we talk of gas in the intestines, we seem to enjoy the topic and it even makes people laugh.
 However, the situation is reversed when it happens to us.
 It can be very painful, disturbing, embarrassing, and even fatal in extreme cases.
 Moving from simpler to more complex complications, gas causes indigestion, unrest, stomach aches, heaviness, rheumatism, cramps, chest pain, high blood pressure, heart problems, and even death.

-Stimulant: It stimulates blood circulation, digestion, and secretions in the body, thereby helping maintain proper metabolism.
+It stimulates blood circulation, digestion, and secretions in the body, thereby helping maintain proper metabolism.
 This also stimulates the growth of cells and the generation of new cells.

-Tonic: The essential oil of Allspice acts as a tonic for health and boosts the immune system of the body.
+The essential oil of Allspice acts as a tonic for health and boosts the immune system of the body.

-Blending: The essential oils of ginger, geranium, lavender, orange, patchouli, and ylang-ylang blend well with Allspice Essential Oil.
+Blending: The essential oils of ginger, geranium, lavender, orange, patchouli, and ylang-ylang blend well with allspice essential oil.